dfandrich/oldmailconvert/README.md

 (http://mutt.org/), by loading one style of mailbox and mass copying all the messages into the other style.

+A simple way of turning a plain RFC822 message into a mailbox is to pipe it to formail, which is part of procmail (https://www.procmail.org/).

 ## Author

 Daniel Fandrich <dan@coneharvesters.com>

-This program is Copyright (C) 2021–2022 Daniel Fandrich.
+This program is Copyright (C) 2021–2023 Daniel Fandrich.
 It is distributed under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.